15 Places to See Cherry Blossoms Across the United States

 2. Carolyn Crayton Park (Macon, Georgia)

 Macon’s International Cherry Blossom Festival bills itself as the “pinkest party on Earth” in honor of the astounding 350,000 Yoshino cherry trees that bloom throughout the city.
 The festival takes place at Carolyn Crayton Park each year.
-In 2024, it will be held March 15–24.
-For a $10 daily entry fee, flower fans can enjoy concerts, rides, and games, and even a dog agility show.
-Cherry blossom enthusiasts who can’t make it to the celebration in person can check out the live BloomCam, which captures the bursts of pink in real time.
+In 2025, it will be held March 21–30.
+Flower fans can enjoy concerts, rides, games, and even a dachshund race.
+Cherry blossom enthusiasts who can’t make it to the celebration in person can check out the BloomCam, which captures the pink bursts in real time.

 Cherry blossom trees blooming over a river in Nashville, Tennessee